Merged Information Services Organization (MISO) Surveys

-Pacific Lutheran University Information & Technology Services has participated in three MISO Surveys.
+Pacific Lutheran University Information & Technology Services has participated in six Merged Information Services Organization (MISO) Surveys.
 The MISO Survey is a web-based quantitative survey designed to measure how faculty, students, and staff view library and computing services in higher education.
-The MISO Survey gathers the following types of data about computing and library services.

 - Frequency of service use